CSS Syntax

 is = "#lb-prod" # node named lb-prodis = "#web-1" # node named web-1Name (bare word)

-is = "web" # node named webClass .traitName
+is = "web" # node named web, or carrying a trait ending in `.web`Class .traitName

 Section titled “Class .traitName”Matches nodes whose entity trait exposes an output class with this name: